 - 1 medium sized Onion sliced

-- 2 long Carrots cut into 1″ length
+- 2 small Carrots cut into 1″ length 1 cup

-- Add ginger garlic paste and fry for 2 minutes.
+- Add mint, ginger garlic paste, green chilies and fry for 2 minutes.

 - Add rice and fry for 2 minutes, add salt.

-- Reduce the heat the cook until rice is done.
+- Add water, bring it to a boil, reduce the heat to medium low and cook until rice is almost done.

 - Add ghee, give a good stir, sprinkle kotmir, cover and cook on low flame until rice is done and water evaporates.

 - In sauté mode prepare the tempering by following all the steps until step 5 mentioned under rice cooker instructions.